nwopes/capstone-template-akshat/README.md

 ## 1. Title
 Lexis-Freelance-Local: AI Legal Assistant for Freelancers

 ## 2. Overview
-Lexis-Freelance-Local is a local-only, CLI-driven tool designed to help freelancers generate, review, and negotiate service contracts.
-It uses a multi-agent architecture to research legal precedents, draft clauses, analyze changes, and manage administrative tasks like scheduling and invoicing, all without sending sensitive data to a cloud server (except for LLM inference).
+Lexis-Freelance-Local is an advanced AI legal assistant designed specifically for freelancers.
+It automates the entire contract lifecycle—from researching legal precedents and drafting robust agreements to reviewing existing contracts for loopholes and managing administrative tasks like deadline tracking and invoicing.
+Built with a privacy-first, local-first architecture, it leverages a multi-agent system to provide expert legal guidance without compromising sensitive data.

 ## 3. Reason for choosing this project
-This project demonstrates advanced usage of:
-- **LangGraph** for orchestrating complex, multi-step workflows (Research, Drafting, Negotiation, Admin).
-- **Tool Calling** for generating documents (PDF/DOCX) and managing signatures.
-- **Retrieval Augmented Generation (RAG)** using ChromaDB to fetch relevant legal clauses.
-- **Structured Output** for strict adherence to data models (ContractState).
+This project was chosen to demonstrate mastery of the core concepts taught in the course by implementing them in a complex, real-world application:

-- **Prompt Engineering** to guide agents in specific legal tasks without hallucination.
+*   **Prompting**: Utilized extensively to guide agents (Research, Drafting, Admin) in performing specific legal tasks with high accuracy and adopting different personas (e.g., "Expert Drafter" vs. "Critical Reviewer").
+*   **Structured Output**: Implemented via Pydantic models (`ContractState`) to ensure strict adherence to data schemas across the multi-agent graph, preventing the common issue of unstructured LLM responses.
+*   **Semantic Search & RAG**: Used ChromaDB to index and retrieve relevant legal clauses (`template_store.py`), allowing the AI to draft contracts based on proven templates rather than hallucination.
+*   **Tool Calling**: Integrated custom tools for file generation (PDF, TXT, ICS) and system operations, demonstrating how LLMs can interact with the external environment to perform actions.
+*   **LangGraph**: The entire application is orchestrated as a stateful graph, managing complex workflows like "Improve" (Research -> Drafting) and "Admin" (Extraction -> Export) with conditional routing.
+*   **LangSmith**: Used for debugging and tracing the complex interactions between agents to ensure reliability.

 ## 4. Plan (each step must be committed separately)